Everthorpe

 Everthorpe is a hamlet in the East Riding of Yorkshire, England.
 It is situated approximately 11 mi west of Hull city centre and 10 mi east of the market town of Howden, midway between North Cave and South Cave.
 It lies 1 mi north of the A63 road and 1 mile west of the A1034 road.
 Everthorpe forms part of the civil parish of North Cave.

-In 1823 Everthorpe was in the parish of North Cave and in the Wapentake of Harthill.
+In 1823, Everthorpe was in the parish of North Cave and in the Wapentake of Harthill.
 Population was 177, which included Drewton, a hamlet less than 1 mile to the north-east.
-Occupations included three farmers, a corn miller, and the landlord of Duke of York public house.
+Occupations included three farmers, a corn miller, and the landlord of Duke of York pub.

-The area was home to two prisons - HMP Everthorpe and HMP Wolds - in 2014 merged into one: HM Prison Humber.
+The area was home to two prisons: HM Prison Everthorpe and HM Prison Wolds.
+In 2014, they merged into HM Prison Humber.

+The name Everthorpe derives from the Old English uferra meaning 'higher' and the Old Norse þorp meaning 'secondary settlement'.